-The physical form of the Module is depicted in Figure 1.
-Red dotted line shows the cryptographic boundary.
+The physical form of the Module is depicted in Figure 1 to 6; the physical boundary of the cryptographic module is the enclosure of metal frame shown in the Figures.
 Major components of the Module are module board, micro processor, non-volatile memories and interfaces.
+The module board is covered with the metal frame and the tamper seal is on the screw.
+In addition, the black sheet is put over the circuit of the module board to disturb the access from an opening as shown on the Figure 7 to 10.
+The black sheet and the metal frame are opaque within the visible spectrum.
 The Module relies on Hitachi storage as input/output devices.